Types of Degrees Accounting Majors Are Getting

 Knowledge Areas for Accounting Majors

-Accounting majors often go into careers in which the following knowledge areas are important:
+This major prepares you for careers in which these knowledge areas are important:

 Skills for Accounting Majors

 When studying accounting, you’ll learn many skills that will help you be successful in a wide range of jobs - even those that do not require a degree in the field.
 The following is a list of some of the most common skills needed for careers associated with this major: